 - i.
 Provide shipboard assembly facilities for the experimental devices and limited laboratory, shop and office space for TG 7.1. - j.
 As directed, transport the experimental devices and the necessary barges and associated personnel between and within ENIWETOK and BIKINI ATOLLS.
 Conduct rehearsals of this activity as required. - k.
-Provide suitable escort when transporting experimental devices between atolls. - 1.
+Provide suitable escort when transporting experimental devices between atolls. - l.
 Operate a ship-to-shore and inter-island helicopter lift system at BIKINI to support pre-shot operations and post-shot flights for damage survey and recovery of scientific data.
 Be prepared to assist CTG 7.4 in the conduct of this activity at ENIWETOK upon conclusion of BIKINI operations.
 In this connection, take cognizance of the Task Force Commander's concept of coordinated airlift operations set forth in paragraph 6 of Annex B. - m.
-Provide space on the CVE for a mobile radio-chemical laboratory, a photo-dosimetry laboratory and the associated operations of the radiological safety unit of TG 7.1. - n.
-Be responsible for decontamination of all aircraft at BIKINI, assisted by CTG 7.1 ashore as required. - o.
-Provide decontamination crews and facilities for TG 7.3 aircraft at ENIWETOK ATOLL, with limited assistance by CTG 7.4 as required. - p.
-Provide shipboard command, control and communications facilities for CJTF SEVEN and staff; also provide administrative space for Hq, TG 7.1 and Hq, TG 7.5. - q.
-Provide shipboard facilities to house the joint task force while afloat at HIKINI during those shots requiring pre-shot evacuation of personnel from the atoll.
-Provide for evacuation of material for shot KOON. - r.
-Provide capability for emergency post-shot evacuation of personnel (for less than 48 hours) in those instances where pre-shot evacuation has not been conducted. - s.
-With facilities available, be prepared to provide alternate emergency communications channels for the joint task force. - t.
-Provide for radiological safety of embarked task force personnel during periods the joint task force is afloat. - u.
-Provide facilities and aerological personnel aboard the AGC for the joint task force weather central and communications security monitoring personnel. - w.
-When directed before each shot, patrol the significant sector out to 600 miles to detect any surface shipping. - w.
-Be prepared to assist in conducting sample return operations by ferrying samples from BIKINI to ENIWETOK as required.

-x.
-Assist in positioning and mooring barges involved in the scienfific program as directed.
+Provide space on the CVE for a mobile radio-chemical laboratory, a photo-dosimetry laboratory and the associated operations of the radiological safety unit of TG 7.1. - $\ensuremath{\mathtt{n}}{\circ}$ Provide limited decontamination facilities for aircraft aboard the CVE. - o.
+Provide shipboard command, control and communications facilities for CJTF SEVEN and staff; also provide administrative space for Hq, TG 7.1 and Hq, TG 7.5. - p.
+Provide shipboard facilities to house the joint task force while afloat at BIKINI during those shots requiring pre-shot evacuation of personnel from the atoll.
+Provide for evacuation of materiel for shot KOON. - q.
+Provide capability for emergency post-shot evacuation of personnel (for less than 48 hours) in those instances where pre-shot evacuation has not been conducted. - r.
+With facilities available, be prepared to provide alternate emergency communications channels for the joint task force. - s.
+Provide for radiological safety of embarked task force personnel during periods the joint task force is afloat. - to Provide facilities and aerological personnel aboard the AGC for the joint task force weather central and communications security monitoring personnel. - u.
+When directed before each shot, patrol the significant sector out to 600 miles to detect any surface shipping. - v.
+Be prepared to assist in conducting sample return operations by ferrying samples from BIKINI to ENIWETOK as required. - w.
+Assist in positioning and mooring barges involved in the scientific program as required.

-- y.
+- x.
 Direct the movement of drone vessels during shot periods.
-Be prepared to assist in large scale decontamination of drone vessels and effects aircraft loaded thereon. - z.
-Place and recover floating devices for pressure and fall-out measurements. - aa.
-Assist CTG 7.4 in search and rescue operations as required. - bb.
-Provide CTG 7.2 with personnel augmentation as necessary to support TG 7.3 elements on ENIWETOK ISLAND. - cc.
+Be prepared to assist in large scale decontamination of drone vessels and effects aircraft loaded thereon. - y.
+Place and recover floating devices for pressure and fall-out measurements. - z.
+Assist CTG 7.4 in search and rescue operations as required. - aa.
+Provide CTG 7.2 with personnel augmentation as necessary to support TG 7.3 elements on ENIWETOK ISLAND. - bb.
 Support TG 7.1 as directed by CJTF SEVEN. - 3.
-The Chief of Naval Operations has provided the following ships, small craft and aircraft for the support of Operation CASTLE.
+It is anticipated that the Chief of Naval Operations will provide the naval elements and necessary personnel indicated below and such services necessary for the support of Operation CASTLE.